hsc823/smoothscroll/README.md

 # smoothscroll.js 3.1

-##Support, Questions, and Collaboration
+## Support, Questions, and Collaboration

-Documentation
+Documentation:
+>First statement this plugin can support to window Object only

+>Then, i have try to develope for multi-element in use...

+>Ok...

 Install by handler:
 > snippet into your page